Agbiolab logo

 We provide olive oil analyses for quality and grade according to

-international trade standards.
+international and US trade standards.

-What analyses do we provide?
+What tests do we provide?

 1. Free Fatty Acid content (a.k.a.
 "Free Acidity")